making-sound/One-shot/README.md

 **Version 0.1.
 Still in development.
 Use at your own risk.**

 A simple one-shot sampler to trigger samples from a MIDI keyboard.
-It is a Puredata patch.
+It is a Puredata (Pd) patch so it will run on Mac, Windows and Linux.

 One-shot runs on a Raspberry Pi.
 More info coming soon.

 ### Requirements

-- Puredata Vanilla 0.48.0.
+- [Pd 0.48-0](http://msp.ucsd.edu/software.html) (untested on earlier versions, but may still work)
 - MIDI keyboard
-- Computer with stereo audio output.
+- Computer with stereo audio output

 ### Instructions